 Unexcused absences are those that are not listed above.
-Students are permitted ten (10) unexcused absences per semester.
 Unexcused absences occur when there is no communication from parents or when the absence is for an unacceptable reason.

 - Any absence not verified by a phone call, doctor's note or other documentation within 2 school days of the student's return.
 (If contact is made after 2 school days the absence will remain unexcused.) - Absences due to missing the school bus, oversleeping, alarm clock malfunctions, car trouble, etc. that cause the student to arrive at school after 8:30 a.m. - · Absences due to students leaving school early, such as after Grandparent's Day or after a field trip. - · Absences due to vacations.